● Use Bitcoin Knots● Set the following configuration options: -permitbaremultisig=0, -datacarrier=0 (if you are using knots 25.1 or later)

 ● Point your hashrate to Ocean ("ocean" or "core+antispam" block template), or specifically "Monetary use only" ("Data free").

-● PR for changed defaults (inscription or baremultisig)● Support Knots● Encourage other nodes to adopt Knots, and for Core to update the filters
+● PR for changed defaults (inscription or baremultisig)● Support Knots● Encourage other nodes to adopt Knots (or patch Core).

 Make sure to bookmark this resource, and when you see the fallacious line of reasoning — refer to the relevant section.